top of page

 1. Antenna Systems

-• Upconverters and High-Power Amplifiers (HPAs): These components are used for transmitting signals back to the satellite, converting them to higher frequencies and amplifying them for effective transmission.
+These components are used for transmitting signals back to the satellite, converting them to higher frequencies, and amplifying them for effective transmission.

 Types of Ground Terminal Processing Architectures